linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 2/Week 2 Dollar General Case- Assignment Review.md

 ---
-aliases:
-- Alias_320_Week 2 Dollar General Case- Assignment Review.md
+aliases: [Alias_320_Week 2 Dollar General Case- Assignment Review.md,  Alias_317_Week 2 Dollar General Case- Assignment Review.md]
+tags: []
-- Alias_317_Week 2 Dollar General Case- Assignment Review.md
+title: Week 2 Dollar General CaseAssignment Review
-tags:
-- tag_example
 ---

 Thomas Rauter

-# ADVANCED FINANCIAL ANALYSIS AND VALUATION OF GLOBAL FIRMS
+# Week 2 Dollar General CaseAssignment Review

 ## KEY CASE FACTS

 - In 2007,  Dollar General received an acquisition offer from KKR for $7.3BN
 	- Represented a 31% premium over the stock price at the time
 	- Transaction value / actual FY2006 EBITDA = 16.3x
 - The agreement was approved unanimously by the board of directors
 - Shareholders sued,  arguing that the agreed price undervalued Dollar General
 - Debt investors were concerned the merger would ratchet up Dollar General's leverage too much at a time when Dollar General's operating performance was also under pressure
 - Poll: Would you approve the agreement?
 - Note: The year references in the case materials are confusing as the FY end falls into the next calendar year.
 So,  the FY ending Feb 2,  2007 is often referred to as (fiscal) year 2006.
 ## CASE QUESTIONS

 - Assessment of DG performance